ausboss/PygDiscordBot/README.md

 # Discord Tavern Style Pygmalion Chatbot
 This is a discord bot that uses Pygmalion-6B and a KoboldAI url.
 The bot uses the name that you choose for it in the developer portal and the persona you set in the .env file.
+I plan on adding more features like group chat support, random messages, and the ability to comment on images you share.

 ![Preview](https://i.imgur.com/XcIDQ3V.png)